pcolmant/repanier/README.md

     usermod -a -G sshusers pi
     nano /etc/ssh/sshd_config
         PermitRootLogin no
-        AllowGroups sshusers   <<--- add this line
-    service sshd restart
+        AllowGroups sshusers   <<--- Attention do not forget to add this line service sshd restart